 How can I seek justice on behalf of another person?
 On behalf of myself?

-- Examine the motives of Jourdon Anderson in writing the letter to his former master.
+- Students will examine the motives of Jourdon Anderson in writing the letter to his former master.

-- Evaluate the ways in which Anderson received justice for himself and for his family.
+- Students will evaluate the ways in which Anderson received justice for himself and for his family.

-- Identify people who assisted Anderson in receiving justice for himself and for his family and how they assisted.
+- Students will identify people who assisted Anderson in receiving justice for himself and for his family and how they assisted.

-- Identify how students can seek justice for themselves and for other people.
+- Students will identify how students can seek justice for themselves and for other people.

 - Day of reckoning